Car Speakers

-Find out what the deal is with component and coaxial speakers as well as whether or not they can be used together.
+Find out the deal with component and coaxial speakers, as well as whether or not they can be used together.
 This article will help you make an informed decision when it comes time to purchase new audio equipment.

-The aforementioned approach allows you understand what both speakers are all about before you go ahead to consider mixing both speakers (that is if that is possible).
+The approach above allows you to understand what both speakers are all about before you go ahead to consider mixing both speakers (that is, if that is possible).

 Can You Mix Coaxial And Component Speakers